A wooden walkway leads to Migration Camp.

 Serengeti Migration Camp: Our full report

-Tucked in amongst an outcrop of kopjies in northern Serengeti, the tented Serengeti Migration Camp has a neat colonial feel, yet is slightly larger than other camps in the area and is also very open and rustic.
-It has managed to maintain a balance between being natural and in touch with its surroundings, whilst also having a very stylish edge.
+Tucked in amongst an outcrop of kopjies in northern Serengeti, the large tented Serengeti Migration Camp has a comfortable colonial feel.
+It has struck a balance between being natural and in touch with its surroundings, whilst still maintaining a very stylish edge.

-A wooden walkway leads to Migration Camp's rustic yet stylish reception and lounge area, which is housed within a large canvas-and-stone structure.
-One side of this is totally open, giving a lovely breezy feel, while large comfortable leather sofas and hand-crafted bronze statues lend a colonial air.
-The walls are painted deep orange, the floors are of highly polished wood, and from the front there are views across the Lobo River.
+A wooden walkway and a few steps lead down to Migration Camp’s rustic yet stylish reception and lounge area, which is housed within a large split-level canvas-and-stone structure.
+The front of this is totally open, giving a lovely breezy feel, while large comfortable leather sofas and hand-crafted bronze statues lend a colonial air.
+Black and white animal prints adorn the walls.
+The back wall is brick and painted a deep terracotta orange and the side walls are canvas.
+The floors are of highly polished wood, and from the front there are views across the Grumeti River towards the rugged landscape beyond.

-Set along a stone pathway is Serengeti Migration Camp's dining area, which like the lounge is totally open at the front, with views across the river.
-Guests dine separately here; with a bit of luck, you might be able to get a table outside on the veranda.
+Set on another level, adjacent to the pool, is Serengeti Migration Camp’s dining area.
+Like the lounge it is totally open at the front, with views across the river.
+Guests dine separately here, either inside or outside on the deck, at tables shaded by umbrellas.

-Inside expect highly polished wooden floors, comfortable beds, and a lounge area with a wide leather armchair and coffee table, and a writing table.
-Mosquito gauze windows make the rooms feel really bright and cool while fans add an extra boost in hot weather.
+Inside expect highly polished wooden floors, comfortable beds covered in crisp white linen and a dark African print throw, and a lounge area with a wide leather armchair, a coffee table, and a writing table.
+There is even complimentary sherry for guests to enjoy!
+Mosquito gauze windows make the rooms feel really bright and cool, while fans add an extra boost in hot weather.
+Double doors lead out onto a wide outdoor deck with two canvas chairs and a table.

-Next to the en-suite bathroom is a neat area where you'll find hanging space for clothes, towelled bathrobes and an umbrella – in case of the odd spot of rain.
+Next to the en-suite bathroom is a neat area where you’ll find hanging space for clothes, towelling bathrobes and an umbrella – in case of the odd spot of rain.

-Canvas curtains conceal the bathroom itself.
-Here you will find beautifully crafted pottery his-and-hers sinks set into a dark wooden surface beneath twin mirrors.
-Small dividing walls to each side shield a proper flush toilet, and a powerful hot shower – just what we needed after a long day out on safari.
-A small number of toiletries are provided.
+Canvas curtains separate the bedroom from the en-suite bathroom.
+Here you will find beautifully crafted pottery double basins set into a dark wooden shelf beneath twin mirrors.
+Solid wooden panels to each side screen a flush toilet, and, on the opposite side, a powerful hot shower – just what is needed after a long day out on safari.
+A small number of toiletries are also provided.

 Activities at Serengeti Migration Camp centre around exploring the park by 4WD.
 You can do this by arriving with your own private vehicle and guide, and heading out with them on safari activities.
-Alternatively, Migration Camp has three resident guides and its own vehicles.
+Alternatively, Serengeti Migration Camp has its own resident guides and vehicles.
 They usually run morning and an afternoon game drives, but you could also head out with a packed lunch for a full-day safari, giving you the chance to explore deeper into the park.

 This northern area of the Serengeti is especially exciting to visit during July and August, or possibly around November, when the great wildebeest migration is likely to be in the area.
 Outside of the migration season, you'll probably have to drive about 20km to the Lobo Kopjies in order to find reliably good game viewing.
 As an added bonus, the camp’s location quite far north in the Serengeti means that there's usually a delightful lack of other vehicles.

 Our viewSerengeti Migration Camp has the feel and the price tag of a top-quality property, and is certainly very picturesque.
-The service is friendly and efficient, and we thought that the food was very good indeed.
+The service is friendly and efficient, and on a previous visit we thought that the food was very good indeed.
 For those seeking a reasonably comfortable place to stay, this would be a good choice.
-However, its size means that it hosts a number of large groups, so it has a slightly less personal feel than many would wish.
+However, its size means that it hosts a number of groups, so it has a slightly less personal feel than many would wish.

 Ideal length of stay: To explore this area fully, it is worth spending three nights at Serengeti Migration Camp.

-Directions: Serengeti Migration Camp is 20km from Lobo airstrip, taking a 45-minute drive.
+Directions: SSerengeti Migration Camp is 20km from Lobo airstrip, taking a 60-minute drive.

 Food & drink